-NextNRG is a renewable energy company formed by Michael D. Farkas with plans to utilize artificial intelligence and machine learning to modernize essential systems and propel society into a sustainable future.
-NextNRG is a development stage enterprise which has plans to own, develop and deploy AI/ML powered smart microgrid solar energy, and battery storage solutions which may be coupled with wireless electric vehicle charging technology where appropriate.
+NextNRG is a developmental stage, Nevada corporation working on the development of artificial intelligence and machine learning (AI/ML) solutions in the renewable energy/wireless electric vehicle ("EV") charging space.
+NextNRG plans to develop, deploy, and own AI/ML powered smart microgrids coupled with solar energy generation, battery storage and wireless EV charging solutions (where appropriate) all over the United States, and eventually globally.
 In furtherance of this objective, in November 2023 NextNRG (through its controlled entity Next NRG, LLC) entered into a stock purchase agreement to acquire SEI, a development stage enterprise party to certain licenses from the Florida International University Board of Trustees and Florida International University to develop certain smart microgrid and wireless charging technologies for a purchase price of \$5.5 million in cash.
 The licenses purchased from SEI are exclusive and worldwide, and require milestone payments of \$75,000 upon the achievement of \$2.0 million in net revenues and an annual royalty payment of \$50,000 in 2024, \$60,000 in 2025 and \$75,000 for each year thereafter (in the case of microgrid technologies) and \$40,000 in 2024, \$50,000 in 2025 and \$60,000 for each year thereafter (in the case of the wireless charging technologies), subject to the receipt of change of control fee (\$350,000 in the case of microgrid technologies and \$300,000 in the case of the wireless charging technologies) in each case payable upon the acquisition of SEI by NextNRG.
 NextNRG's acquisition of SEI closed on January 19, 2024.
 The acquisition of SEI has been accounted for as an asset acquisition because substantially all of the fair value of the gross assets acquired consist of license agreements and the acquisition includes only inputs with no substantiative process that significantly contributes to the ability to create outputs.
-Further, while there is no guarantee that the combined entities (including SEI) will be successful, we believe EzFill, following the acquisition of NextNRG, is poised to become the wireless/touchless fueling provider for all types of vehicles, both internal combustion and electric.
+Further, while there is no guarantee that the combined entities (including SEI) will be successful, the Company believes EzFill, following the acquisition of NextNRG, is poised to become the wireless/touchless fueling provider for all types of vehicles, both internal combustion and electric.